Ficus maclellandii 'Alii'

 This species thrives in a stable, humid environment, meaning that a pebble tray (or frequent misting) is mandatory for success.
 Signs of an under-humid room are primarily similar to inconsistent fluctuations, with slowed growth, browning leaf-tips and leaf loss being the common symptoms.

 Supplement twice a month during the growing period, and monthly in the autumn & winter.
-Although a general-purpose fertiliser will still do the job, we'd recommend using a specific houseplant-labelled fertiliser as it'll support the vital thirteen nutrients that this species will need to grow.
+Although a 'General-purpose' fertiliser will still do the job, we'd recommend using a 'Houseplant' labelled fertiliser as it'll support the vital thirteen nutrients that this species will need to grow.

 Lower leaf loss is a common and significant issue among gardeners.
 This unfortunate phenomenon could be a product of several different problems, most notably being dark locations, water-related abuse or environmental shock.
 Introduce the plant to a more well-lit area with a splash of off-peak sunlight; if caught in time, the leaf loss should stop within a week.
 If you feel that you're watering habits aren't up to scratch, familiarise yourself with our care tips provided at the top of this article.
 It's always best to under-water a Banana-Leaf Fig than over-do it, purely on its poor ability to endure continued sogginess.
 The final culprit could be down to a sudden relocation; if you've recently purchased the specimen, the chances are it is still acclimatising to the new environment.
 Although this shouldn't happen, a vastly different setting will cause sudden foliage loss and stunted growth.
 You'll have two options of either waiting it out or presenting a more Ficus-friendly environment, mentioned in the 'Location & Light' section.
-For more advice regarding this matter, don't hesitate in commenting in the section below for a response.
+If you'd like to speak to ukhouseplants regarding the specific question, don't be afraid to book a 1-to-1 call with Joe Bagley to help solve it!

 Root rot is another common issue with specimens sat in too moist or waterlogged soil for long periods.
 Symptoms include rapidly yellowing leaves, yellow or brown deflated leaf-sections, stunted growth and a rotten brown base.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.